 Crossing your legs

-It’s not just static sitting that gets you in trouble, but sitting while crossing your legs makes the problem even worse, says Gavin Silver, DPT, clinical director at Professional Physical Therapy in Hewlett, NY.
+It’s not just static sitting that gets you in trouble, but sitting while crossing your legs makes the problem even worse, says Gavin Silver, DPT, clinical director at Professional Physical Therapy in Hewlett, New York.
 “Although this may feel comfortable at the moment, this position puts increased compressive forces on the lumbar spine and puts your abdominal muscles in a poor position to work efficiently to stabilize your trunk,” he explains.
 And that can all injure discs, leading to joint pain.
 When you sit, keep both feet on the floor and keep knees parallel with your hips.
-Here are some other proven knee pain treatments.

 Staying in the same position